skolem-squares/skolem-squares.github.io/_posts/2024-04-18-langford_sequences.markdown

 </p>
 <p>
 To solve Langford’s problem conclusively however, we need to show that this pattern will be true for any <span class="math inline"><em>n</em> ∈ ℕ</span>. <a href="/skolem_proof/">
-Here is a solution for Skolem Sequences</a>.
-Langford sequences can be solved in a very similar manner.
+We can prove this for Skolem Sequences by considering the positions of each number.</a> Langford sequences can be solved in a very similar manner.
 </p>
 <p>
 <strong>Definition:</strong> Langford and Skolem sequences can both be generalized as follows: